 \Catchment Area: Catchment areas in Derby can be seen by going to St Chads Catchment Map.
+Please also see appendix A.

-- \\ Brothers or sisters (siblings): For the purposes of admissions, we class a brother or sister as having: - one or both natural parents in common - are related by a parent's marriage or are adopted or fostered.
+\\ Brothers or sisters (siblings): For the purposes of admissions, we class a brother or sister as having:

+- one or both natural parents in common - are related by a parent's marriage or are adopted or fostered.